300 Series: Administration

 302 - Superintendent

 The board will consider applicants that meet or exceed the standards set by the Iowa Department of Education and the qualifications established in the job description for the superintendent position.
-In employing a superintendent, the board will consider the qualifications, credentials, and records of the applicants without regard to age, color, creed, national origin, race, religion, marital status, sex, sexual orientation, gender identity, physical attributes, genetic information, physical or mental ability or disability, ancestry, political party preference, political belief, military status, socioeconomic status, pregnancy, or familial status.
+In employing a superintendent, the board will consider the qualifications, credentials, and records of the applicants without regard to race, color, creed, religion, sex, national origin, age, sexual orientation, gender identity, physical or mental ability or disability, marital status, attributes, genetic information, ancestry, political party preference, political belief, military status, socioeconomic status, pregnancy, or familial status.
+In keeping with the law, however, the board will consider the veteran status of the applicants.
 The board will look closely at the training, experience, skill, and demonstrated competence of qualified applicants in making its final decision.

 The board may contract for assistance in the search for a superintendent.